-You may be required to change into a hospital gown and remove any metal objects such as jewellery or dentures from the area of interest.
+You may be required to change into a hospital gown and remove some objects such as jewellery or dentures.

-You will be positioned standing or sitting on a fluoroscopy examination table/chair that can tilt you from an upright position to a lying flat position.
-You may be given handles and a supporting strap to help you feel more secure whilst this happens.
-It is important that you stay still while the x-rays are being taken.
-Supporting straps, foam pads and light weights may also be used to help to support you.
+You will be positioned on an x-ray examination table and some x-rays will be taken of your abdomen.

+It is important that you lie still while the x-rays are being taken.
+Supporting straps, foam pads and light weights may also be used to help support you.